Terms and Conditions

 Relevant charity personnel (including volunteers and outsourced providers) hold current disclosure certification, as too, any and all therapeutic practitioners on our roster, with membership of appropriate Accredited Registers a pre-requisite.
 Details and evidence of qualifications and experience are available upon request.

 All sub-contracted parties maintain continuing professional development (CPD) as a requirement of similar and same membership and assessment, in order to provide a professional service with integrity.

 We endeavour to ensure that all information, guidance, support and advice given is accurate, truthful and in compliance with appropriate English Law.

 The purpose of provision ("Services") is in accordance with our charitable objects.
-We aim to assist individuals who are accepted for enrolment with us ("Client"), to find purpose, meaning and direction through available Services which constitute cycling, vocational and therapeutic support.
+We aim to assist individuals with mental health concerns who are accepted for enrolment with us ("Client"), to find purpose, meaning and direction through available Services which constitute cycling, vocational and therapeutic support.

 Any guidance, advice, recommendations, tailored solutions or any other form of assistance offered to beneficiaries is on the express and implied basis that delivery materials, content and guidance are offered in the context of assistance intended solely to aid a beneficiary to decide for themselves whether particular courses of action are necessary to bring about the investigation of, or furtherance of their individual aspirations, that they wish to effect.